Saweetie, Haddish lead Grammys red carpet in pink, sparkle

 Saweetie’s full skirt and bra top were paired with long matching gloves.
 Billy Porter, always a fashion standout, also went with fuchsia in a trouser look that had a sheer button-down shirt and long ruffled cape from Valentino.

-Justin Bieber, in clunky platform Crocs and a baggy Balenciaga gray suit a few sizes too big, wore a fuchsia beanie on his head as walked with his wife, Hailey, in white Saint Laurent.
+Justin Bieber, in clunky platform Crocs and a baggy Balenciaga gray suit a few sizes too big, wore a fuchsia beanie on his head as he walked with his wife, Hailey Bieber, dressed in white Saint Laurent.
 Count Chrissy Teigen in the pink camp as well.

 “The color of the season I hear is fuchsia,” Porter told E!
 His look was straight off the runway.